Skip to content

 How to Cut Back

-Looking to cut down on the amount of caffeine you consume but don’t know how?
-To start, it is important to be aware of the maximum daily average you should be consuming for your age, gender, health etc. Only 5 per cent of young people (ages 12-24) know the maximum daily caffeine intake for their age, a number we should all be aware of.
-Once you are aware of your maximum daily intake, try working within those limits, for example only 2 cups per day.
+Looking to cut down on the amount of caffeine you consume, but don't know how?
+To start, it is important to be aware of the maximum daily average you should be consuming for your age, gender, health etc. Only 5 percent of young people (ages 12-24) know the maximum daily caffeine intake for their age, a number we should all be aware of.
+Once you are aware of your maximum daily intake, try working within those limits, for example, only 2 cups per day.
 After cutting down to the recommended amount, try substituting 1 cup with a herbal tea or other beverage.
-When cutting back on caffeine, it is important to be mindful of your choices, until they become new habits.
+When cutting back on caffeine, it is important to be mindful of your choices until they become new habits.

 Another way to cut down on caffeine consumption is by taking a closer look at ingredient labels.
 When a product contains natural caffeine, it does not have to be listed on the ingredients.
 This means that we might be consuming more caffeine than we think.
 However, when caffeine is added to a product, it does have to be listed on the ingredients so check labels and make sure you are adding up your caffeine intake accurately.